GNOME/gimp/devel-docs/gitlab-mr.md

 found by:

 - clicking the pipeline ID.
-- In the "Distribution" stage, click the "win-installer-nightly" job.
+- In the "Distribution" stage, click the "dist-installer-weekly" job.
 - Then click the "Browse" button.
 - Navigate to `build/installer/_Output/`.
 - Then click the `gimp-<version>-setup.exe` file to download the installer.

-## Generating a flatpak for merge request code
+## Generating a .msixbundle for merge request code

 If you add the label `5.
-Flatpak package` in a MR, then trigger a pipeline for instance by rebasing), it will add a flatpak creation to the pipeline.
-Once the pipeline ends, the flatpak can be installed by:
+Microsoft Store` in a MR, then trigger a pipeline (for instance by rebasing), it will add a .msixbundle creation to the pipeline.
+Once the pipeline ends, the file can be found by:

 - clicking the pipeline ID.
-- In the "Gimp" stage, click the "flatpak" job.
+- In the "Distribution" stage, click the "dist-store-weekly" job.
 - Then click the "Browse" button.
-- Click the `gimp-git.flatpak` file to download it.
+- Navigate to `build/windows/store/_Output/`.
-- Locally run: `flatpak install --user ./gimp-git.flatpak` It should propose you to install the flatpak, allowing you to test.
+- Then click the `gimp-<version>-local.msixbundle` file to download it.

-- After testing, you can uninstall with: `flatpak remove org.gimp.GIMP//master`
+To test the .msixbundle, you need to have previously installed `pseudo-gimp.pfx` in the CA cert group.
+You can do this with Windows built-in cert installer.

 ## Reviewing MR branches